siberianfox/g2wiki/VMware-Fusion-Issues.md

 Additional optional steps once this works
 - Run `Windows Update` and install new ones, then...
 - Run `Disk Cleanup` once things are set up.
 Use the `Clean up system files` to find the old Windows 7 directories, and the Windows 10 temporary installation files.
 You can shave as much as 20 Gb off the size of the VM by deleting these.
+The VM should drop to about 11 to 14 Gb.
+You will not be able to restore to W7 on this VM if you do this.

 ### Annoyances
 These problems are annoyances and can be worked around.